pji/thurible/docs/source/introduction.rst

 to working with graphical user interfaces, you can think of them like windows.
 They are how the application puts data on the screen.

-While :mod:thurible has tools for handling displaying panels for you, you can display a panel yourself just by using :func:print.
+While :mod:`thurible` has tools for handling displaying panels for you, you can display a panel yourself just by using :func:`print`.
 Let's say you just want to put the word "SPAM" in the middle of the terminal::

     from thurible import Splash